-This Mind Awake / Body Asleep technique will let you enter a lucid dream – directly from the waking state.
+This Mind Awake/Body Asleep technique will let you enter a lucid dream directly from the waking state.

-WILD (Wake-Initiated Lucid Dream) includes 4 steps:
+WILD (Wake-Initiated Lucid Dream) includes four steps:

-you can perform it when you are going to sleep or during the night.
+You can perform it when you are going to sleep or during the night.
 If you choose the second option, wake up during the night, after 4-6 hours of sleep.

-The first step is simple yet super essential.
+The first step is simple yet essential.

-You simply need to relax, physically, and mentally.
+You need to relax, physically, and mentally.
 The most effective way to become more relaxed is by meditation.

 2 – Observe your hypnagogia –